openfl/OpenFLDevelopersGuide/working-with-bitmaps/the-bitmap-and-bitmapdata-classes.md

 var myBitmap:BitmapData = new BitmapData(width:Number, height:Number, transparent:Boolean, fillColor:uinit);

 The width and height parameters specify the size of the bitmap.
-Starting with AIR 3 and Flash player 11, the size limits for a BitmapData object have been removed.
+Starting with AIR 3 and OpenFL 11, the size limits for a BitmapData object have been removed.
 The maximum size of a bitmap is dependent on the operating system.

-In AIR 1.5 and Flash Player 10, the maximum size for a BitmapData object is 8,191 pixels in width or height, and the total number of pixels cannot exceed 16,777,215 pixels.
+In AIR 1.5 and OpenFL 10, the maximum size for a BitmapData object is 8,191 pixels in width or height, and the total number of pixels cannot exceed 16,777,215 pixels.
 (So, if a BitmapData object is 8,191 pixels wide, it can only be 2,048 pixels high.)
-In Flash Player 9 and earlier and AIR 1.1 and earlier, the limitation is 2,880 pixels in height and 2,880 in width.
+In OpenFL 9 and earlier and AIR 1.1 and earlier, the limitation is 2,880 pixels in height and 2,880 in width.

 The transparent parameter specifies whether the bitmap data includes an alpha channel (true) or not (false).
 The fillColor parameter is a 32-bit color value that specifies the background color, as well as the transparency value (if it has been set to true).
 The following example creates a BitmapData object with an orange background that is 50 percent transparent: